MangoDevx/GameTracker/README.md

 # ![](https://github.com/MangoDevx/GameTracker/blob/master/Images/GTLogo.png?raw=true) GameTracker
-GameTracker is a fairly lightweight application that runs on both Windows and Linux which will show you how many hours you play your games or use applications for and display them in charted data.
+GameTracker is a fairly lightweight application which will show you how many hours you play your games or use applications for and display them in charted data.
+The project was built with cross-platform capabilities, but it is untested.
+If you'd like to try to compile it for cross-platform let me know!

 ## Features
 |Features           | Description                                      |TODO                           |